Congress Is About To Vote On Expanding the Warrantless Surveillance of Americans - Slashdot

 Well, I tried.

-Power to abuse, not to do their jobs (Score:2, Insightful)
+Power to abuse, not to do their jobs (Score:4, Insightful)

 I used to work with a few Syrian expatriates who were nominally Muslim.
 They were shocked at the level of Saudi influence in the mosques in our region and had to really bounce around to find one that was not on the take.
 That's their word, not mine.
 They could not believe that we'd spend so much time and money on "surveillance," but allow what would be the equivalent of open KGB recruitment (as in uniformed Soviet officers at career fairs) on college campuses during the Cold War.

-I have a much simpler and le
+I have a much simpler and less constitutionally dangerous solution:

+1. Pass a law forbidding the funding of any domestic organization by a foreign government except the Vatican.

+2. Authorize the use the corporate death penalty and full asset forfeiture for any organization convicted of intentionally accepting that funding.

 1. Why exempt the Vatican?